Mark Hoppus is writing a book about his life, Blink-182 and cancer battle

 In July 2021, the bassist confirmed that he had been diagnosed with 4-A diffuse large B-cell lymphoma – the same type of cancer his mother had (and eventually recovered from).
 He told fans in September 2021 that he was cancer-free.

 Yesterday (October 11), it was announced that Blink-182 have reunited with Tom DeLonge to release new music and embark on a huge world tour.
-They’re due to release the song ‘Edging’ this Friday (October 14).
+They’re due to share the song ‘Edging’ this Friday (October 14).

 The trio had reunited in person prior to Hoppus beginning chemotherapy treatment last year.
 “It was the first time that all three of us were in the same room in like five years,” Hoppus recalled previously of that meeting.